Italy national rugby union team: Stadium and attendance

 Before joining the Six Nations in 2000 Italy did not have a set stadium and played their home matches in various stadiums around Italy.
 From 2000 to 2011 Italy played all of their home Six Nations matches at the Stadio Flaminio in Rome.
 The Italian Rugby Federation (FIR) announced, in January 2010, that the stadium would undergo an expansion, that will increase its capacity to 42,000.
 Continued delays to the start of construction meant that the revamp could not be completed in time for the 2012 Six Nations so all of Italy's home Six Nations games were moved to the Stadio Olimpico, also in Rome.
 The expansion of the Stadio Flaminio was originally promised to be complete by 2014.
 It was planned that upon completion of the renovation, the team would move back to the Stadio Flaminio, however little was achieved and as of September 2016 the stadium was still in a state of abandoned disrepair.
 More Italians are attending rugby union games and whereas before most of the fans at the Stadio Flaminio were away fans.
 Since moving to the Stadio Olimpico attendances have increased by huge numbers.
 Italy has drawn large crowds since 2008, particularly for Six Nations matches and for matches against New Zealand:

 Strip

 Italy traditionally plays in blue jerseys, white shorts and blue stockings at home.
 Its away uniform consists of a uniform with the inverted colours.
-Both uniforms have on the chest the Scudetto, even if until the 1990s the non-test Italian teams had the coat of arms of the Maritime republics on the jersey.
+Both uniforms have on the chest the Scudetto, although until the 1990s the non-test Italian teams had the coat of arms of the Maritime republics on the jersey.